apideck-libraries/portman/README.md

 - **apiKey**: The API key auth will send a key-value pair to the API either in the request headers or query parameters.
   - **value (String)** : The value that will be inserted as the Postman apiKey value.
 It can be a plain value or a Postman variable.
+  - **key (String | optional)** : The "key" value that will be inserted in the Postman apiKey key field.
+It can be a plain value or a Postman variable.
+  - **in (String | optional)** : The "in" value that defines where the Api Key will be added in the Postman request Header or Query params.
+Postman supports `header` for "Header" or `query` for "Query Params".

 ```json
 "securityOverwrites": {
       "apiKey": {